SIGMAA-SDS-Ed/SIGMAA-SDS-Ed.github.io/links.md

 - [Guidelines for Programs and Departments in Undergraduate Mathematical Sciences](http://www.maa.org/guidelines/guidelines.html)
 - [ASA Endorsement of the Guidelines](http://www07.homepage.villanova.edu/michael.posner/sigmaastated/ASAendorsement2.html) and [Prior ASA Response (to the earlier guidelines)](http://www.maa.org/guidelines/asa_response.html)
 - [Other Resources for Statistics Teachers](http://www.pasles.org/resource.html)
+- [SCORE network](https://scorenetwork.org) for developing and disseminating sports content for outreach, research, and education in statistics and data science